marco-orru/dfa/README.md

 Automata source files are stored into the `src/dfa` folder.
-Each automaton is implemented as a separate Java class with a `main` method which passes its first argument to the `scan` method, which returns a boolean value indicating whether the string produces an accept state.
+Each automaton is implemented as a separate Java class with a `main` method which passes its first argument to the `scan` method, and prints whether the string produces a valid accept state.

+The code in the `scan` method will always scan the entire input string (even if a valid accept state that cannot transition to other invalid states is reached).
+Moreover, if a character in the string does not belong to the DFA alphabet, a `InputMismatchException` is thrown.

 ## Implemented automata

 The following DFAs are implemented:
-+ `ThreeZero`: checks if a string contains three consecutive `0` characters.
++ `ThreeZero`: checks whether a string does contain three consecutive `0` characters.
++ `NotThreeZero`: checks whether a string does not contain three consecutive `0` characters.